DataFire/Integrations/integrations/generated/letmc_diary/README.md

   * End `string`: The end date/time of this appointment.
   * LinkedProperties `array`: A collection of properties linked to the appointment:-
     * items [LinkedPropertiesModel](#linkedpropertiesmodel)
+  * NextRecurringDate `string`: Date appointment next repeats:-
   * OID `string`: The unique Object ID (OID).
+  * Recurrence `integer`: The reccurrence interval for the appointment:-
+  * RecurrenceType `string`: The type of recurrence:-
   * RemindAt `string`: The date/time to remind the staff member of this appointment.
   * RemindBefore `string` (values: Min, Min2, Min5, Min10, Min15, Min30, Min45, Hour, Hour2, Hour3, Hour6, Hour12, Day, Day2, Day3, Week, NoReminder): The number of minutes before the appointment start date/time to remind the staff member. -1 means don't remind.
   * Staff `string`: The staff member holding this appointment.